 1. Responsibility for Assessments/Dues

-Pursuant to the association’s governing documents, or by statute, as in the case of condominiums [MCL 559.169], a co-owner is required to pay assessments/dues.
+Pursuant to the association’s governing documents, or by statute, as in the case of condominiums [The Michigan Condominium Act, MCL 559.169], a co-owner is required to pay assessments/dues.
 The governing documents of an association often include the purpose or use of an assessment, the basis for calculating the assessment, payment procedures, collection procedures for delinquent assessments and the authority for levying fines, fees, and interest.
 Typically, if co-owners within an association are on notice of the consequences of nonpayment, the compliance rate for payment of assessments/dues will be greater.
 If an association waits until delinquency becomes a problem, it may be too late for the association to obtain a proportionate remedy.

 2. Implementation of a Reasonable Collection Policy

 A community association’s board of directors is responsible for the implementation, continuation and enforcement of collection actions.
 Directors cannot ignore delinquencies for a multitude of reasons.
 First, the board of directors has a fiduciary responsibility to attempt to collect on delinquent assessments/dues.
 Second, if assessments are not collected in a timely manner, it can jeopardize the association’s economic health and stability.
 Third, without a steady source of income, the association may be unable to provide essential services to the co-owners, thereby deferring necessary maintenance to roofs, siding, and other responsibilities.
-Therefore, it is important for board of directors, with the assistance of its attorney, to create a reasonable collection policy which treats all delinquencies equally to avoid a claim for selective enforcement.
+Therefore, it is important for the board of directors, with the assistance of its attorney, to create a reasonable collection policy which treats all delinquencies equally to avoid a claim for selective enforcement.

 A formal collection policy is the foundation of a successful collection program in order to maintain necessary cash flows, reduce financial loss from owner defaults on assessment payments, establish and maintain reserves and present a sound financial picture to potential lenders for the association and/or a mortgage company for potential purchasers or owners refinancing their mortgages.
 Once the collection policy has been established, it must be communicated/disseminated to the co-owners and become part of the association’s governing documents.